What Is a Revetment? A Complete Guide

 Where Revetments Are Used

-- Coastal shorelines — protecting against wave action and storm surge; see Wave Attenuation and Shoreline Revetment Design for the run-up-based design method
+- Coastal shorelines — protecting against wave action and storm surge; see Coastal Revetment for the wave-exposure application detail

 - River banks — protecting against current-induced erosion and bank retreat; see River Bank Erosion Protection: 6 Methods Compared